I write books for founders, owners,

 Good things take time

-A serious book takes time, anywhere from four to twelve months from the first conversation to the final page.
+A serious book takes time, anywhere from six to ten months from the first conversation to the final page.
 Most of that time is mine, not yours.
-I do the research, listening and writing.
-You show up for the conversations.
-The result is a book worth reading.
+I usually only work on one project at a time so you get my full attention and the book gets the time it deserves.

-20+ years of writing experience
+25 years of writing experience

 It’s your story told in your voice.
 My job is to help you start and finish the book you’ve always wanted to write.
-I only take on four to five projects a year so you get my full attention and the book gets the time it deserves.
+I do the research, listening and writing.
+You show up for the conversations.

 Distance isn't a barrier